Reviews You Can Rely On

 Credit: Natalie Kafader

-In addition to not supporting ANC, budget buds are typically larger in size, making them harder to wear comfortably for more than an hour or drop in your pocket while on the go.
-Low-cost wireless buds don't necessarily weigh more; they're just bulkier and feel cramped inside your ears, and the cables on wired buds add more heft.
+In addition, budget buds are typically larger in size, making them harder to wear comfortably for more than an hour, depending on your ear size.
+Low-cost wireless buds don't necessarily weigh more; they're just bulkier and feel cramped inside your ears.
 Some budget buds are also made with cheaper materials that may feel hard or scratchy in the ear.
-If you're ears on the small side or if you want a bud that you can wear all day, choose a slim model like the Google Pixel A-Series or Ulix Rider, with the A-Series being the better choice for workouts.
-Its small size also correlates to a more portable case that easily passes our skinny jean test.
+If your ears are on the small side, or if you want a bud that you can wear all day, choose a slim model like the Google Pixel A-Series.
+For those interested, the A-Series buds are generally more stable, so they are a decent choice for workouts.
+The small size also correlates to a more portable case that easily passes our skinny jean test.

 Despite not having great sound-blocking technology, many budget buds still have pretty good sound and call quality and even boast added features like a water-resistant design and EQ customizations - though this isn't the case with all low-cost buds.
 Therefore, despite the low price tag, you can still bliss out to a wonderful sound mix and make clear phone calls, although the experience may be less satisfying in the loudest environments, like a subway or plane.
-The Jaybird is the best wireless option for sound and call quality, though the wired Ulix Rider performs even better.
+The EarFun is the best wireless option for sound quality.

-Despite the low price tag, our music experts still found the Vista 2 to provide a pleasant listening experience.
+Despite the low price tag, our music experts still found the EarFun Air Pro 4 to provide a pleasant listening experience.

 Credit: Natalie Kafader